German exports post surprise fall in July

-BERLIN German exports and industrial output tumbled in July while imports rose, underscoring that the domestic economy is key for growth in Europe's largest economy this year as weakness elsewhere makes it hard to sell goods abroad.
+BERLIN German exports fell unexpectedly in July but imports rose, underscoring that the domestic economy will be key for growth in Germany this year as a weak global environment makes selling goods abroad hard.

-There were positive numbers from elsewhere in Europe, with French imports rebounding and Greece revising down the scale of its economic contraction in the second quarter.

-But much of the rest of the euro zone still looks far shakier than Germany, where an improvement in domestic demand is at the heart of hopes for an economic recovery over the next year.

 Seasonally-adjusted exports dropped by 1.1 percent on the month, data from the Federal Statistics Office showed on Friday, missing the consensus forecast in a Reuters poll for a 0.8 percent increase.